Roller Coaster Painting Contractor | RayAccess, Inc.

 Proudly Serving Los Angeles, Orange County, and Surrounding Areas

 RayAccess is proud to support amusement park owners, ride manufacturers, maintenance teams, and general contractors on roller coaster painting projects.
-Repainting roller coasters add color, vibrancy, and excitement while protecting these complex metal structures against corrosion.
+Repainting a roller coaster adds color, vibrancy, and excitement while protecting this complex metal structure from corrosion.
 Not only does roller coaster painting enhance the park experience but it increases the functional longevity of the ride.

 The team at RayAccess is uniquely skilled & equipped with accessing and painting roller coaster rides of all kinds.
 Since we employ certified industrial rope access technicians, we can minimize downtime and maximize safety (see industrial rope access section below).

 Our crew will fulfill your paint specifications while staying on schedule.
-Contact RayAccess for your next roller coaster painting project.
+Contact RayAccess to help with your next roller coaster painting project.
 We can support the entire process from conception, renderings, surface preparation, and final coating.

 Table of Contents